stvliu/thingsboard.github.io/docs/samples/ble/raspberry-esp32-xiaomi-sensor-htu21d.md

 Also this dashboard needs a custom widget bundle.
 Download it with this [**link**](/docs/samples/ble/resources/custom_widget.json) and import using import/export [**instructions**](/docs/user-guide/ui/widget-library/).

 ## Data visualization
-Finally, open ThingsBoard Web UI.
+Finally, open GridLinks Web UI.
 You can access this dashboard by logging in as a tenant administrator.

 In case of local installation:
-*   login:  tenant@thingsboard.org
+*   login:  tenant@gridlinks.com
 *   password: tenant

 In case of live-demo server: